 Food stamps can now deliver something new — groceries, ordered online and schlepped straight to your front door.

-As of March 4, Oregon recipients of the Supplemental Nutrition Assistance Program (SNAP), often referred to as food stamps, may purchase groceries over the Internet and request delivery to their homes.
+As of March 4, Oregon recipients of the Supplemental Nutrition Assistance Program, commonly called food stamps, may purchase groceries over the internet and request delivery to their homes.

 The catch?
 SNAP can't be used to pay courier fees, so food stamp users will still be on the hook for delivery costs and any other surcharges added by the retailer.

 The new option is being tested here by the U.S. Department of Agriculture, according to Oregon Sen. Jeff Merkley, and could be rolled out nationwide at a later point.